Pregnancy Care

 If this is your first baby, or you tend to overcook them, it’s a good idea to book 2 appointments in weeks 41 and 42.
 I don’t mind a cancellation, but I hate not being able to fit you in when you really need it.

-It’s also a fabulous idea to start preparing for your postpartum or fourth trimester by cooking ahead, and lining up support and help from family and friends in advance.
+It’s a fabulous idea to start preparing for your postpartum or fourth trimester by cooking ahead, and lining up support and help from family and friends in advance.
 Writing a birth plan AND a postpartum plan is magic.
+I will suggest some wonderful lactation consultants/pelvic floor physios and perinatal OT/mental health clinicians if you’re not sure who’s available.

 Whatever your model of care you choose, this is a sacred time.
 Setting yourself up with support throughout your pregnancy will never be something you regret.